 Choose Duke for your eating disorders treatment because we offer:

 - Team approach to treatment.
 You’ll work with physicians and therapists from many specialties, including psychiatrists, gastroenterologists, endocrinologists, psychologists, social workers, physical therapists and nutritionists.
-We also work closely with specialists throughout Duke Medicine to provide care for people complex conditions often associated with eating disorders such as diabetes, celiac disease, polycystic ovarian syndrome, digestive disorders and endocrine disorders.
+We also work closely with specialists throughout Duke Health to provide care for people with complex conditions often associated with eating disorders such as diabetes, celiac disease, polycystic ovarian syndrome, digestive disorders and endocrine disorders.

 - A holistic approach.
 We believe treatment should take into account your personal issues and challenges, as well as your experiences within your family and your community.
 Our methods are aimed at addressing all the factors that affect your body image and eating patterns.

 - Family support and training.
 We know the important role your family plays in your well being.
 We offer parent-training groups and weekends, as well as sibling and spouse support.